galopago/misistemita/d-electronics/d05/README.md

 # ADS1115 ADC board

-ADC board based on ADS1115, added with pads for resistors to setup a custom voltage divider.
+ADC board based on ADS1115, equipped with pads for resistors, to set up a custom voltage divider.

 # Schematic